Central Bank of Cuba

 The Central Bank of Cuba (Banco Central de Cuba, BCC) is the central bank of Cuba.
-It was created in 1997 to take over many of the functions of the National Bank of Cuba (Banco Nacional de Cuba), which was established on 23 December 1948 and had begun operations on 27 April 1950.
+It was created in 1997 to take over many of the functions of the National Bank of Cuba (Banco Nacional de Cuba), which was established on 23 December 1948 and began operations on 27 April 1950.

 The current president of the bank is Joaquín Alonso Vázquez.

 Organization

 The bank is headed by a single president with five vice-presidents: